CirrusMD/CirrusMD-iOS-SDK-Example/README.md

     // return a custom logged out view
 }

-- (UIView *)viewForErrorWithCode:(enum CirrusMDSDKResult)code {
+- (UIView *)viewForErrorWithCode:(enum CirrusMDResult)code {
-    // return a custom view appropriate for the CirrusMDSDKResult }
+    // return a custom view appropriate for the CirrusMDResult }
 ```